Chart Color Schemes

 Health performance in Kings Meadows - Punchbowl is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Kings Meadows - Punchbowl faces significant health challenges, as indicated by its health data.
-Both younger and older age groups exhibit high prevalence of common health conditions.
+Both younger and older age groups have a high prevalence of common health conditions.

-Approximately 50% (~2,511 people) of the total population has private health cover, lower than the national average of 55.3%.
-Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 10.7% and 9.7% of residents respectively.
-Conversely, 63.3% of residents report being completely free from medical ailments, slightly below the Rest of Tas average of 63.9%.
-The area has a higher proportion of seniors aged 65 and over at 19.1% (968 people), compared to the general population's health profile which shows similar challenges.
+Approximately 50% (~2,515 people) of the total population has private health cover, which is lower than the national average of 55.3%.
+Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 10.7 and 9.7% of residents respectively.
+About 63.3% of residents claim to be free from medical ailments, compared to 63.9% in the rest of Tasmania.
+The area has a senior population (aged 65 and over) of 19.1%, comprising 970 people.
+Health outcomes among seniors present some challenges, broadly consistent with those of the general population.

 Frequently Asked Questions - Health